Ricky Seals-Jones Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Season Stats

-- Seals-Jones has added 263 yards on 29 grabs and two touchdowns.
-He has been targeted 47 times and averages 17.5 receiving yards per game.
+- Seals-Jones' stat line this year features 29 catches for 263 yards and two touchdowns.
+He puts up 17.5 yards per game, and has been targeted 47 times.

 - Seals-Jones has been the target of 9.5% (47 total) of his team's 496 passing attempts this season.